 Integrate a free Cookies Notice and Cookie Consent banner to comply with the EU ePrivacy Directive and the new GDPR law regarding cookies.

 Who Must Comply with the GDPR: The Scope of the Law

-Article 3 says that the GDPR applies to data controllers and data processors located in the European Union, even if the processing happens abroad.
+Article 3 of the GDPR says that it applies to data controllers and data processors located in the European Union, even if the processing happens abroad.

 Article 3(2) says that the regulation also applies to processors and controllers not established in the EU when they: